PayamDiba/CS466_Final_Project/README.md

 main.py: is used to train the model according to the input hyper parameter settings.
 It takes the following flags:

---lr	Learning rate of gradient descent\n
+--lr	Learning rate of gradient descent
 --bs	Batch size used for training
 --ns	Total number of training steps (total number of batches used for training) --ds	Dropout rate of the first layer of convolutional filters